Have a concern?

 F. Student athletes who have questions or concerns about eligibility or athletic awards should contact the respective coach.
 Issues related to institutional or NAIA policies or institutional procedures should be directed to Ryan Hall, Athletic Director.

 G. Students who have concerns about technology related issues; i.e. laptop, access to computing resources, etc. should contact the Help Desk (Service Desk) in Library B06.
-Concerns about institutional policies and procedures related to the use of technology should be directed to Patrick Steele, Chief Information Officer.
+Concerns about institutional policies and procedures related to the use of technology should be directed to Robert Frederick, Chief Information Officer.

 H. Students, parents or alumni who have questions or concerns about alumni status, alumni information or contributions to the university should contact the MSU Foundation Office.